lowcoder-org/lowcoder/docs/setup-and-run/self-hosting/access-local-database-or-api.md

 On Linux, you can check if Postgres runs locally with the command\
 `pgrep -u postgres -fa -- -D`

-## How to access a local database or API from Lowcoder which runs inside the Docker
+## How to access a local database or API from OpenFlower which runs inside the Docker

 {% tabs %}
 {% tab title="Linux" %}
 1. Enter `ifconfig docker0` in the terminal, and verify the IP configuration of Docker's virtual bridge (VB).

     Having set up Docker, the OS would automatically create `docker0` using the IP address `172.17.0.1` (by default), through which the Docker service communicates with the host.
-2. Enter the same IP address into Lowcoder to configure the Postgres data source (`172.17.0.1` in this example, but use the actual IP address displayed on your terminal in the real case).
+2. Enter the same IP address into OpenFlower to configure the Postgres data source (`172.17.0.1` in this example, but use the actual IP address displayed on your terminal in the real case).

 {% hint style="warning" %}
 On some OS (such as Ubuntu), port access might be blocked by the firewall.
 To solve that, configure in the following steps: